canmom/canmom.github.io/_posts/rpgs/2025-11-22-rpgs-as-games-3-unwritten.md

 In this case, the situation is very much like improv theatre: a character will make an *offer* by declaring something, and another player might respond to that offer by acknowledging it with their next action, creating a new offer.
 In this case, Bernard Suits is not entirely wrong to observe a goal of continuing the RP indefinitely: a good RP statement gives the other player something concrete to work with.

 A player will sometimes complain that nobody wants to engage with them, and often this is because they haven't fully understood the norms of the RP space: breaking with its aesthetic and narrative assumptions, violating some of the few explicit rules like 'don't narrate another character's action', or interfering with the pacing of another player group's scene.
+(For example, a group of players were playing out a scene where a character is severely injured; another play ran up and narrated healing them instantly with magic, undercutting the drama of the scene.)
 In this case, the other players might issue a correction, or just shut them out.

 So players in a 'freeform' RP are not completely free either: there are nebulous, unwritten rules which must be followed or they will be pushed out of the game.